BPL Local History Room

 The Library also owns physical copies of Baldwinsville’s Baker High School yearbooks, known as The Lyre.
 We have a complete collection of all school yearbooks from the late 1800s to the present in a locked fireproof cabinet, which you can use by request.

 An incomplete collection is on the open shelves in the local history room for your convenience.
 We are interested in completing that “extra” set so that the Lyres in the fireproof cabinet will remain untouched for future generations.
 Please contact the library if you have older Lyres that you are willing to donate to us or to other Baldwinsville organizations.

 Help us preserve the collection for your use and for future generations by following these basic rules:

-Writing or marking in books is prohibited.
+- Writing or marking in books is prohibited.
 It damages the book and is a discourtesy to other readers.
-Ink is not allowed as it is especially destructive.
+Ink pens are not allowed as ink is especially destructive.
 Pencils and separate paper must be used to take notes.

 - A book is not a desk.
 Elbows, notebooks and other books belong on the reading table, not on the book.
 Please place purses, briefcases & other bags under the table.